Crossing the Pond and Beyond

 The St. Lawrence River

-As the river gradually narrowed the passengers would now be able to spot the shoreline from both sides of the ship.
-Their destination, Canada, was finally coming into view!
-And what a view it was!
-The thick green forests leaving from the mountains and coming down to meet the river as it flowed past, sparkling and dancing on sunny days, or dark and threatening in foul weather.
-There was little or no settlement on the banks of the lower St Lawrence but as the river continued to narrow and the effect of the Saguenay River came rushing into the St Lawrence was felt, small settlements came into view.
-Particularly on the north shore these were mostly to do with the fur trade or fishing.
+There was little or no settlement on the banks of the lower St. Lawrence River but as the river continued to narrow and the Saguenay River came rushing into it, small settlements came into view.
+On the north shore the settlements were mostly to do with the fur trade or fishing.
+The south shore was spotted with farms running back from the river.
 There were also a few small shipyards along both coasts.
 Tadoussac was already established as a harbour for ships and port of entry for the Saguenay River.

 At LaMalbaie there was another kind of settlement.
-Fishermen trapped porpoises to extract the oil that was in great demand.
-They also caught seals and sea cows for the fisheries.
-Rough buildings to house the land operations and work crew of this lucrative industry were to be seen scattered around the bay.
+Every spring fishermen trapped porpoises to extract the oil that was in great demand.
+This was a very lucrative business.
+One could get as much as a barrel of oil from even the smallest porpoise.They also caught seals and sea cows for the fisheries.
+Rough buildings to house the land operations and work crew of this industry were to be seen scattered around the bay.

 Porpoises were still plentiful in 1811 and they would follow the ships on the river, racing and playing around the vessels as they proceeded upstream much to the delight of passengers, especially the younger ones.
 Sometimes they travelled as far as Ile d’Orleans entertainig the travelers on board ship.